frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ## Part 1: from fastq files to fasta files

 The pipeline is divided into two parts.
 A first part where each sample is processed individually.
-And a second part where samples are pooled to produce an occurrence table.
+And a second part where all samples are pooled to produce an occurrence table.

 In this first part of the pipeline, we will:
 1. merge R1 and R2,